Dionysius (journal)

 Dionysius is a scholarly journal published by the Department of Classics at Dalhousie University.
 It was established originally in 1977, and a new series began in 1998.
 It publishes articles on the history of ancient philosophy and theology, and has a special interest in the Aristotelian and Neoplatonic traditions.
 It also publishes more general articles relating to literature, history, and religion.

 The original editors-in-chief were J.A.
 Doull, R.D.
 Crouse, and A. H. Armstrong, whose Form, Individual, and Person in Plotinus appeared in the first volume.

-A number of distinguished scholars were among the original editorial advisors, and many of them made contributions in due course to the journal.
+Many of the original editorial advisors made contributions to the journal.
 Examples include Werner Beierwaltes' Negati Affirmatio or The World as Metaphor: A Foundation for Medieval Aesthetics from the Writings of John Scotus Eriugena and his Cusanus and Eriugena; Mary T. Clark's Augustine's Theology of the Trinity: Its Relevance; J.N.
 Findlay's The Myths of Plato; Hans-Georg Gadamer's Plato's "Parmenides" and Its Influence; and George Grant's Nietzsche and the Ancients: Philosophy and Scholarship.